owanturist/react-hook-window/docs/sections/hooks/use-windowed-list.md

 }
 ```

-#### `containerSize: number`
+#### `UseWindowedListOptions.containerSize: number`

 A size of the container in pixels which determine the number of items visible at any given time.
-Represents either hight for vertical or width for horizontal containers.
+Represents either hight for vertical or width for horizontal layout.

-> note: The hook does not read container size from a DOM node properties so the value must represent actual size of a container.
+> note: The hook does not read container size from a DOM node properties so the value must represent actual size of the given container.

-> tip: You can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a container in case it's unkown or changes dynamicly - the hook re-calculates output for a new size.
+> tip: You can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a container in case it's unkown or changes dynamicly - the hook re-calculates output when the value changes.
 See the example of unknown and dynamic container sizes (@TODO add links to the examples).

 > pro tip: it's recommended to use debouncing/throttline of the container size in case of high frequent changes to gain better performance.
 See the example of throttling the size value (@TODO add links to the example).

+#### `UseWindowedListOptions.itemSize: number`

+A size of every item in pixels.
+Represents either items' height for vertical or width for horisontal layout.

+It is an ideal option in cases when all items have the same size.
+In cases when items have different or unknown sizes, you can define the `itemSize` as a function (@TODO add link to the doc).

+> note: The hook does not read items size from DOM nodes properties so the value must represent actual size of the given items.

+#### `UseWindowedListOptions.itemSize: (index: number) => number`

+A function that determines an item's size by its index.
+Represents either items' height for vertical or width for horisontal layout.

+This is the only option to define a windowed list with variable items size.

+@TODO add cross mention to fixed size list
+@TODO add important note to memoize the function

+> note: The hook does not read items size from DOM nodes properties so the value must represent actual size of the given items.

 ```tsx { "file": "./use-windowed-list/basic.md.tsx" }